MatheusSchaly/AirG-Matheus-Schaly/README.md

 As quotechar was given, we'll use use the default for delimiter: |
 ```

 Moreover, a file named **output.csv** containing the normalized CSV will be created in the directory [questions/question_3/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_3/data).
-Notice that the example given by AirG will, as expected, be correctly detected by the script.

 **4. To run the script while specifying the delimiter character and using the default quotechar (default quotechar="):**